IsmaelValentinLeandro/opi/README.md

  | GPIO | wPi |   Name   | Mode | V | Physical | V | Mode | Name     | wPi | GPIO |
  +------+-----+----------+------+---+OrangePi 4+---+---+--+----------+-----+------+
 ```

+## COMANDOS GPIO (Página Oficial http://wiringpi.com/the-gpio-utility/)

+Standard input and output commands
+gpio mode <pin> in/out/pwm/clock/up/down/tri
+This sets the mode of a pin to be input, output, pwm or clock mode, and additionally can set the internal pull-up/down resistors to pull-up, pull-down or none.

+gpio write <pin> 0/1
+This sets an output pin to high (1) or low (0)

+gpio pwm <pin> <value>
+Set the pin to a PWM value (0-1023 is supported)

+gpio read <pin>
+Reads and prints the logic value of the given pin.
+It will print 0 (low) or 1 (high).

+gpio awrite <pin> <value>
+This performs an analog read from the given pin.
+The Pi has no on-board analog hardware so you need to specify an external module using the -x flag.

+gpio aread <pin>
+This read the analog value on the given pin.
+The has no on-board analog hardware so you need to specify an external module using the -x flag.

+gpio readall
+This reads all the normally accessible pins and prints a table of their numbers (wiringPi, BCM_GPIO and physical pin numbers), so makes for a handy cross-reference chart), along with their modes and current values.
+This command will detect the version/model of your Pi and printout the pin diagram appropriate to your Pi.

+gpio allreadall
+This reads all the pins on your Raspberry Pi.
+It’s essentially the same format as used on the Compute Module.

+gpio wfi <pin> rising/falling/both
+This causes GPIO to perform a non-busy wait on a single GPIO pin until it changes state to that indicated.

+Kernel module Load Commands
+Note that these command will not work if you have enabled the device-tree interface.
+A warning will be printed if-so.

+gpio load spi [buffer size in KB]
+This loads the SPI kernel modules and optionally sets the internal buffer to the given size in KB (multiples of 1024).
+The default is 4KB and is usually more than enough for most application which only exchange a byte or 2 at a time over the SPI bus.

+The /dev/spi* entries are set to be owned by the person using the gpio program, so there is no need to run subsequent programs as root (unless they use other wiringPi functions)

+gpio load i2c [baud rate in Kb/sec]
+This loads the I2C kernel modules and optionally sets the baud rate to the given speed in Kb/sec (multiples of 1000).
+The default is 100Kb/sec.

+The /dev/I2c* entries are set to be owned by the person using the gpio program, so there is no need to run subsequent programs as root (unless they use other wiringPi functions)

+I2C Detection
+gpio i2cdetect
+This runs the i2cdetect command, but passes in the correct parameters for the I2C bus for the Pi’s hardware revision. ie. it runs i2cdetect -y 0 on a Rev. 1 Pi, and i2cdetect -y 1 on a Rev. 2 Pi.
+(You can shorten i2cdetect to i2cd)

+/sys/class/gpio mode commands
+gpio export <pin> in/out
+This exports the given pin (BCM-GPIO pin number) as an input or output and makes it available for a user program running as the same user to use.

+gpio unexport <pin>
+Removes the export of the given pin.

+gpio unexportall
+Removes all /sys/class/gpio exports.

+gpio exports
+This prints a list of all gpio pins which have been exported via the /sys/class/gpio interface and their modes.

+gpio edge <pin> rising/falling/both/none
+This enables the given pin for edge interrupt triggering on the rising, falling or both edges.
+(Or none which disables it)

+Note: The pin numbers in the sys mode are always BCM-GPIO pin numbers.

+Examples
+gpio mode 0 out
+gpio write 0 1
+The above uses the wiringPi pin numbers to set pin 0 as an output and then sets the pin to a logic 1.

+gpio -g mode 17 out
+gpio -g write 17 1
+This uses the BCM_GPIO pin numbering scheme and performs the same operation as above.

+gpio -1 mode 11 out
+gpio -1 write 11 1
+This uses the physical P1 pin numbering scheme and performs the same operation as above.

+Internal pull up/down resistors
+The GPIO lines have internal pull up or pull-down resistors which can be controlled via software when a pin is in input mode.
+There is no-way to read the status of these resistors.

+gpio mode 0 up
+gpio mode 0 down
+gpio mode 0 tri
+These set the resistors to pull-up, pull-down and none respectively on wiringPi pin 0